stackseeder/openai-domain-search/README.md

 ## About the project

 This is a simple project to get the organization name from domain name.
-It use the ChatGp API to get the organization name from domain name.
+It use the ChatGPT API to get the organization name from domain name.

 ### Built With